 All money raised by the NSW Recreational Fishing Fee is placed into the Recreational Fishing Trusts and spent on improving recreational fishing in NSW.
 These trusts are regulated by law and overseen by two committees made up of recreational fishers - one for saltwater and one for freshwater.

-    If you pay for a one year or three year recreational fishing licence period online, over the phone, at a Touch agent or if you renew your licence using your renewal letter, you will receive a plastic receipt in the post.
+If you pay for a one year or three year recreational fishing licence period online, over the phone or if you renew your licence using your renewal letter, you will receive a plastic receipt in the post.
 Evidence of payment is your receipt number, which must be able to be produced if requested by an authorised officer (until you receive your receipt in the post).

 If you pay for a three day or one month period, no receipt will be posted.

 Your fishing receipt must be carried whilst fishing.